Is New Zealand vs South Africa on TV? Kick-off time, channel and how to watch

 How can I watch it?

-Viewers in the United Kingdom can watch the Rugby Championship live on Sky Sports.
-A live stream will be available via Sky Go and NOW.
+Viewers in the United Kingdom can watch the Rugby Championship live on Sky Sports, with a live stream available via Sky Go or NOW.

 Team news